httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 ### Client Behavior

-A client can continue the upload and append representation data by sending a `PATCH` reqeust with the `application/partial-upload` media type to the upload resource.
+A client can continue the upload and append representation data by sending a `PATCH` request with the `application/partial-upload` media type to the upload resource.
 The request content is the representation data to append.

 The client MUST indicate the offset of the request content inside the representation data by including the `Upload-Offset` request header field.
 To ensure that the upload resource will accept request, the offset SHOULD be taken from an immediate previous response for retrieving the offset ({{offset-retrieving}}) or appending representation data ({{upload-appending}}).